 Have your questions answered by local Agents, start a quote, or compare and enroll in Student Health Insurance Plans all from right here.
-With the Obamacare changes to the 2015-2016 Tennessee Health Insurance Marketplace landscape, knowing what are your available options are can feel like an overwhelming task.
-Most often our visitors are looking for student health insurance in Tennessee and for a low cost plan that can fit into their budget.
+Understanding your available options are can feel like an overwhelming task.
+Most often our visitors are looking for student health insurance in Tennessee and for a low-cost plan that can fit into their budget.
 We have tools specifically to assist college students and young adults just entering the Health Insurance Marketplace.
-Get started by clicking the enroll button above to compare your plan and options, this will connect you to our Tennessee Obamacare Enrollment Tool and if you get stuck at any point, just call the number to be connected with one of our licensed agents at (615)-541-4257.
+Get started by clicking the enroll button above to compare your plan and options.
+If you get stuck at any point, just call the number to be connected with one of our licensed agents at (615)-541-4257.
 They can answer questions, check your network or enroll you right over the phone.

 “Student health plan” refers to a special policy of health coverage that colleges and universities make available to their enrolled students.
 Typically the student plan is different from the employer-sponsored group coverage that colleges and universities offer their faculty and staff.

 Generally, yes it does, if it is a fully insured plan.
 A fully insured plan is one that your college or university purchases from an insurance company.
-These plans are required to provide, without cost sharing, access to all FDA-approved contraceptive methods, sterilization procedures, patient education and counseling prescribed by a healthcare provider.
-Exceptions are made for religious institutions of higher education that have religious objections to providing contraceptive services.
-If you attend such a college or university, you will be able to seek contraceptive coverage at no cost directly from the health insurance company.
+These plans are required to provide, without cost sharing, access to all FDA-approved contraceptive methods, sterilization procedures, patient education, and counseling prescribed by a healthcare provider.

 It does if it is a “fully insured” student health plan.
 A fully insured plan is one that your college or university purchases from a health insurance company.
 If your student plan is fully insured, it must cover essential health benefits, which include: